The Implications of Brexit on Access of Products to the EU Market

 - it has a certificate of conformity with the contact address for the importer.

-Irish companies currently using UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks can no longer do so and are required to use a notified body from within the EU as UK notified bodies will no longer be recognised as from the withdrawal date.
+Irish companies currently using UK notified bodies to carry out inspections of TPE, such as periodic, intermediate and exceptional checks can no longer do so and are required to use a notified body from within the EU as UK notified bodies will no longer be recognised after the transitional period.

 Further background and guidance to the TPED is here.